derpen/LeSite/content/posts/creating-server-1.md

 {{< figure src="/images/baremetal/20.png" title="" >}}

-It has succesfully gets copied.
+Our key has succesfully been copied.
 Next, we need to take the content of this file in the proper place.
 The proper place is **.ssh/authorized_keys**.
 By default, the .ssh folder is not created yet.
 So let's do that, and afterwards, we move and rename our **id_rsa.pub** into **authorized_keys**.
 ```
 $ mkdir .ssh
 $ mv ~/id_rsa.pub ~/.ssh/authorized_keys